mvc-labs/meta-contract/docs/source/SensibleFT.rst

     const { signers, signerSelecteds } = await SensibleFT.selectSigners();
     const ft = new SensibleFT({
         network: "testnet", //mainnet or testnet
-        purse: "", //the wif of a bsv address to offer transaction fees
+        purse: "", //the wif of a mvc address to offer transaction fees
         feeb: 0.5,
         signers,
         signerSelecteds,